You’re gonna LOVE these Peanut Butter Fudge Brownies if you’re a fan of chocolate and peanut butter. Is there a better combo?

 Is there a better combo than chocolate and peanut butter?!
 I didn’t think so! 🙂 If you’re a fan of chocolate and peanut butter, you’re gonna LOVE these brownies.
 Although these may look intimidating with the three layers, let me assure you it’s easy.
 That’s how I roll – I like easy!

-These brownies have a chocolaty brownie with a layer of peanut butter fudge, topped with a rich chocolate ganache!
+These brownies have a chocolaty brownie with a layer of peanut buttery fudge, topped with a rich chocolate ganache!
 Chocolate and peanut butter lovers, rejoice!

 These brownies are totally decadent – Enjoy! 🙂